muldjord/occurity/README.md

 * greenValue=210 <-- Sets the green color value or SVG charts.
 To make this work, the initial green color of the SVG elements has to be `#00d200`.
 * sizeResetTime=240 <-- After this many seconds of inactivity, the charts will reset back to the startsize as defined in `charts.xml`.
 * hibernateTime=140 <-- After this many minutes of inactivity, the monitor will turn off to avoid burn-in.
 You can turn it back on by pressing `q`.
+* rowSkipDelta=4 <-- The number of lines skipped when pressing 'w' and 's'

 ## Releases